SSG-DRD-IOT/intel_retail_workshop/IWB/SamplePluginDevelopment.md

     - Open the developer command prompt for Visual Studio in administrative mode.
     - Change the directory to the folder where plugin is located.
-    - Create a new certificate by following these steps ( *NOTE: Once the first two steps are performed to crate the certificate, never repeat them*)
+    - Create a new certificate by following these steps ( *NOTE: Once the first two steps are performed to create the certificate, never repeat them*)
          - makecert -n "CN=UniteDeveloper" -r -pe -ss TestDeveloper UniteCertificate.cer
          - certmgr -add UniteCertificate.cer -s -r localmachine root
          - signtool sign /a /s TestDeveloper AttendeeAnalyticsPlugin.dll